They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 Good To Great

-If your reasons for breaking up don’t include cheating, abuse, or any other toxic situation, there’s a pretty good chance that you can get things right the second time around.
+If your reasons for breaking up don’t include cheating, abuse, or any other toxic situation, there’s a pretty good chance that you can work on your relationship and get things right the second time around.

 You won't always get your ex back fast, but it's sometimes possible.